Jixiao Xinshu: Unarmed fighting

 In Chapter 14 of the Jixiao Xinshu, this latter section known as the Quanjing Jieyao Pian, covers the subject of unarmed combat.
 Qi Jiguang regarded unarmed fighting as being useless on the battlefield.
 However, he recognized its value as a form of basic training to strengthen his troops, improving their physical fitness and confidence.

 In 32 verses, Qi describes several empty-hand ploys from among the martial arts of the period.
 The descriptions of the techniques are written in verse, typically with seven characters per line, three sections per verse.

 These pithy descriptions rarely describe any technique in reproduceable detail.
 They allude to techniques rather obliquely, with a rough picture, with a follow up ploy or action, and often a boast.

-While a hanfull of postures are illustrated, the tone of the verses implies that the reader should already be familiar with the techniques mentioned, or that Qi had little interest in actually divulging any empty hand fighting methods in his text.
+While a handful of postures are illustrated, the tone of the verses implies that the reader should already be familiar with the techniques mentioned, or that Qi had little interest in actually divulging any empty hand fighting methods in his text.

 Around 40 martial postures are identified in Qi's text by name.
 They are: